 The requirements for the professional tracks include all those of each of the standard tracks, as well as the following:

-On completion of each professional experience, the student must write and upload to ASK a reflective essay about the experience, to be approved by the student's concentration advisor:
+On completion of each professional experience, the student must write and upload to ASK a reflective essay about the experience, to be approved by the student's concentration advisor, addressing these questions:

 - Which courses were put to use in your summer's work?
 Which topics, in particular, were important?

 - In retrospect, which courses should you have taken before embarking on your summer experience?
 What are the topics from these courses that would have helped you over the summer if you had been more familiar with them?